 - Brown Sugar – I used light, but you could use dark as well; it would have a bit more of a molasses taste.

-- Vegetable Oil – I love using Avocado oil or Grapeseed Oil for recipes like this quick bread.
+- Vegetable Oil – I love using Avocado oil for recipes like this quick bread.

 - Eggs – I always use room temperature large eggs in my baking.

-- Buttermilk – I use whole-fat buttermilk, the richness is great, but 2% is fine, if you don’t have buttermilk, see below for how to make your own.
+- Buttermilk – I use whole-fat buttermilk, the richness is great, but 2% is fine, I show you how to make your own below.

-- Rhubarb – Fresh is great, but diced frozen rhubarb may be used too, I’ll explain more about that in the FAQ below.
+- Rhubarb stalks– Fresh is great, but diced frozen rhubarb may be used too, I’ll explain more about that in the FAQ below.

 - Vanilla Extract – Use a quality vanilla extract!